Performance and Development Reviews (PDR)

 Peer mentoring is available, providing you with the opportunity to reflect on personal development, strengths, and opportunities with an experienced colleague.

-Mentoring is not about formal conversations checking on progress, but an opportunity to discuss ideas, explore development routes and receive guidance from staff with relevant experience.
+Mentoring is not about formal conversations checking on progress, but an opportunity to discuss ideas, explore development routes and receive guidance.

 Take a look at our mentoring page for more information.
 You could also engage with the peer mentoring database to identify somebody that could mentor you